tuanhai12h/redmoments/README.md

 # redmoments

-A simple application build base on Red Moments.
+A simple application build base on Cordova Apps.